 This article explains the art of Storytelling in Data visualization.

 In Early 2000, almost every organizations believe that being a successful, data-driven company requires only skilled developers and analysts but this perception has changed over the years.
 Now Company Started using data to tell a meaningful story that resonates both intellectually and emotionally with an audience.
-As a developer, we can tailor the story to the audience and effectively use data visualization to complement our narrative. where to buy modafinil singapore We all know that data is powerful but with a good story, it's unforgettable.
+As a developer, we can tailor the story to the audience and effectively use data visualization to complement our narrative.
+We all know that data is powerful but with a good story, it's unforgettable.
 Companies must understand that data will be remembered only if presented in the right way.
 We just need a good Storyteller because dry data can become compelling and digestible only with good storytelling.

 When I was a kid, I don’t like “History” subject.
 I am pretty sure this feeling is mutual.
 It’s hard to remember so many dates, name of the kings and their empires etc. I struggled a lot because there were very few visual representation in my textbook and I think you all agree with a fact that a visual representation is much easier to understand and remember than pages of text or columns of numbers.

 if history were taught in the form of stories, it would never be forgotten?